BrunoChiconato/airflow-project/README.md

 ## Stock Market Project Overview

 **Stock Market Project** is an end-to-end data orchestration project built with Apache Airflow, Docker, Spark, MinIO, PostgreSQL, and Metabase.
-It ingests stock data from the Yahoo Finance API, processes and stores it, and visualizes key metrics and trends for Apple Inc. via a Metabase dashboard.
+It ingests stock data from the Yahoo Finance API, processes and stores it, and visualizes key metrics and trends for NVIDIA via a Metabase dashboard.
 Upon successful completion, a Slack notification is sent to your team.

 ## Objectives